 Donors to the fund aim to have an efficient and expedited review process so that recipient organizations receive funds in a timely fashion.

 For questions about applying to this fund, you can email Sol Marie Alfonso-Jones email@example.com or Tonya Thomas firstname.lastname@example.org.
 Please include your contact information on the email.

 Download the FAQ’s regarding this RFP, here.

-We are continuing to fundraise for this issue and hope to offer a THIRD RFP.
+We are continuing to fundraise for this issue and hope to offer more grants to the nonprofits addressing these urgent needs.
 Please continue to check our website and social media for announcements.